- an uneasy opening in a Franciscan key looks forward to the bolgia of hypocrisy in the latter half of the canto

 Dante-poet here faces a narrative dilemma: how to represent the devils as though they pose a real threat and yet not contradict the providential nature of the pilgrim’s quest?

-Dante has particular techniques with which he manipulates narrative time and generates a feeling of suspense, a feeling created narratologically by the suspension of events in order to generate uncertainty as to their outcome.
-We saw at the end of Inferno 8 how Dante uses the little adverb “già” to great effect as the travelers wait, in a suspenseful sequence, for the arrival of the divine messenger who will open the gate of Dis.
+Dante has particular techniques with which he manipulates narrative time and generates a feeling of suspense in the reader, a feeling that he creates narratologically through the suspension of events in order to suggest uncertainty as to their outcome.
+We saw at the end of Inferno 8 how Dante uses the little adverb “già” to great effect as the travelers wait, in a suspenseful sequence, for the arrival of the divine messenger who will open the gate of Dis: “e già di qua da lei discende l’erta / . . . tal che per lui ne fia la terra aperta” (and now, already well within that gate, descends . . . the one who will unlock this realm for us [Inf.
+8.128, 130]).

-In Inferno 23 we witness an accelerated use of the same technique: “Già mi sentia tutti arricciar li peli / de la paura” (Already I felt my hair curling with fear [19-20]) is the verse that begins the buildup of narrative suspense.
-The pilgrim then alerts Virgilio as to his fear of the Malebranche, saying, “Noi li avem già dietro; / io li ’magino sì, che già li sento” (Already we have them behind us; / I so imagine them, I already hear them [23-24]).
-As soon as Virgilio has suggested a way for them to flee “the imagined chase”—“l’imaginata caccia” (33)—the narrator cuts in with another già: “Già non compié di tal consiglio rendere, / ch’io li vidi venir con l’ali tese” (He’d hardly finished telling me his plan / when I saw them approach with outstretched wings [34-35]).
+In Inferno 23 we witness an accelerated use of the same technique.
+Dante-poet begins the buildup of narrative suspense with the adverb già in verse 19: “Già mi sentia tutti arricciar li peli / de la paura” (Already I felt my hair curling with fear [19-20]).
+The pilgrim then alerts Virgilio to his fear of the Malebranche with a double use of the same adverb già, to indicate that he already feels the devils hot on their heels: “Noi li avem già dietro; / io li ’magino sì, che già li sento” (Already we have them behind us; / I so imagine them, I already hear them [23-24]).
+As soon as Virgilio has suggested a way for them to flee “the imagined chase” — “l’imaginata caccia” (33) — the narrator cuts in with another già, deployed to manage the transition from a chase presented as only “imagined” to the fact that the chase is now real: “Già non compié di tal consiglio rendere, / ch’io li vidi venir con l’ali tese” (He’d hardly finished telling me his plan / when I saw them approach with outstretched wings [34-35]).

-I write about the importance of “già” and Dante’ deployment of the adverb’s ability to generate temporal slippage in the diegesis of the Divine Comedy:
+In the narratological analysis of The Undivine Comedy I write about the importance of “già” and Dante’ deployment of the adverb in order to insinuate a feeling of simultaneity and denote urgency and immediacy within the diegesis of the Commedia:

 Here già must do what the narrator, constrained by temporal order, cannot; the adverb insinuates simultaneity, gives us the impression that the devils are upon the travelers before Virgilio has finished speaking (while in actual fact, of course, the narrator has been obliged to register all of Virgilio’s words, and only then can pass on to the pursuers).
 Throughout the episode there is a tension between, on the one hand, temporal adverbs that denote urgency and immediacy (not only già, but tostamente , tosto , pur mo , sùbito , sì tosto , a pena ) and, on the other, the word imaginare, which seems to relegate the devils to the pilgrim’s overheated imagination (“io li ’magino sì”, “imaginata caccia”).
 (The Undivine Comedy, p.
 85)

 The other issue here, of course, is that the devils will soon be revealed to be not just imagined, but real.
-And, indeed, imaginare will turn out to be a term, like sognare and parere, that signals an imagined reality that is not merely imagined, but real.
+And, indeed, imaginare will turn out to be a term, like sognare and parere, that denotes a very special category, proper to visionaries and mystics: an “imagined reality” that is not merely imagined, but also real.

 Lo duca mio di sùbito mi prese, come la madre ch’al romore è desta e vede presso a sé le fiamme accese, che prende il figlio e fugge e non s’arresta, avendo più di lui che di sé cura, tanto che solo una camiscia vesta . . .
 (Inf.
 23.37-42)